SantiagoWL117/Migration-Strategy/reports/database/Course-Fix-Progress.md

 **Action Taken:** Skipped - all dishes already have course_id. **REVIEW NEEDED** - Restaurant may not actually be using our platform for ordering (shares location, no poutine menu items).
 Should verify if they need to be on active list.

+**🚫 REMOVED FROM ACTIVE LIST** - Restaurant not in verified billing list (last 4 months).
+Course assignment work can be skipped.

 #### Royal Thai Cuisine (Restaurant ID: 465)
-**Status:** ⚠️ STATUS CORRECTION NEEDED - Listed as active but DB shows suspended | 🚨 CRITICAL DATA ISSUE **Date:** 2025-11-03
+**Status:** 🚫 REMOVED FROM ACTIVE LIST | ⚠️ STATUS CORRECTION NEEDED - Listed as active but DB shows suspended | 🚨 CRITICAL DATA ISSUE
+**Date:** 2025-11-03
 **Address:** 62 Maple Ave, Barrie ✅ (matches active list)